SohaT7/Stock-Analysis/README.md

 ![Original Code](https://github.com/SohaT7/Stock-Analysis/blob/main/Code_Original%20Code.png)

 In the refactored code, we created three additional arrays for Total Daily Volumes, Starting Prices, and Ending Prices.
 This helps run the code through all the rows in the dataset only once.
-In the one (and only) run through the loop, the tickerIndex updates itself to the next one when it reaches the new ticker's rows in the dataset.
+In the one run through the loop, the variable tickerIndex updates itself to the next numeric value and thus updates the ticker value to the next one when it reaches the new ticker's rows in the dataset.
 In addition, when within a particular ticker's rows, the code collects and calculates values for Total Daily Volumes, Starting Prices and Ending Prices and stores them in their respective arrays.
 All this aids in running through the code once and conducting all the operations.

 ![Refactored Code](https://github.com/SohaT7/Stock-Analysis/blob/main/Code_Refactored%20Code.png)